Let’s get straight to the point! Imagine you have an object like this in TypeScript:

 const type = "bar";

-variable.
+const YourDynamicChart = charts[type];I need to create a type for the type variable.
 And that’s where the ChartType comes into play!
 It ensures that the type variable only holds valid chart types